aliakh/demo-java-reflection/article2.md

 * the target module use the `opens` directive from the target package to the caller module
 * the target class is in an _unnamed_ or _open_ module

 _Shallow reflection_ is access without using the `accessible` flag.
 Only _public_ members of _public_ classes in exported packages can be accessed.
-The `exports` directive grants the package access at compile-time and for shallow reflection at runtime. _Deep reflection_ is access with setting the `accessible` flag to `true`.
+The `exports` directive grants the package access at compile-time and for shallow reflection at runtime.

+_Deep reflection_ is access with setting the `accessible` flag to `true`.
 Any members of any classes in any package (whether exported or not) can be accessed.
 The `opens` directive grants the package access for deep reflection at runtime.

 ```
+module caller.module {
+    requires target.module; // for readability
+}

 module target.module {
     exports target.package to caller.module; // to access public members of public classes
     opens target.package to caller.module; // to access any members of any classes